 ILO: Module-specific skills

-- 1. Understand how a highly inflected language works
+- 1. Demonstrate understanding of how a highly inflected language works

 - 2. Know enough Greek to translate easy passages accurately without assistance

-- 3. Develop a good enough foundation in grammar, syntax, and vocabulary to be able to proceed to higher-level Greek classes with confidence
+- 3. Demonstrate a good enough foundation in grammar, syntax, and vocabulary to be able to proceed to higher-level Greek classes with confidence

 ILO: Discipline-specific skills

-- 4. Develop an understanding of ancient Greek ways of thought and expression
+- 4. Demonstrate an understanding of ancient Greek ways of thought and expression

-- 5. Enhance your understanding of language (and the Indo-European group of languages in particular)
+- 5. Demonstrate an understanding of language (and the Indo-European group of languages in particular)

-- 6. Develop the ability to absorb and retain large quantities of information with systematic learning strategies
+- 6. Absorb and retain large quantities of information with systematic language learning strategies

 ILO: Personal and key skills

-- 7. Pay close attention to details, train your memory to function more effectively, and enhance your understanding and command of your own language
+- 7. Pay close attention to details, train your memory to function more effectively, and demonstrate an enhanced understanding and command of your own language

-- 8. Enhance your logical abilities as well as your capacity to reason about linguistic structures across different languages
+- 8. Demonstrate enhanced logical abilities as well as your capacity to reason about linguistic structures across different languages

 Learning activities and teaching methods (given in hours of study time)